zenitraM/malla/docs/development.md

 # Meshworks Malla Development Guide

-This document collects the day-to-day instructions for working on the Meshworks fork of Malla – from local development to production-style deployments.
+This document is aimed at Meshworks maintainers.
+It collects the day-to-day instructions for working on the fork – from local development to production-style deployments.

 ## Local development (uv)